 Even for a specialist doctor, it can be very difficult to tell if a particular abnormality in the eyes is caused by TSC or some other cause.

-Retinal harmartomas caused by TSC look the same as retinal harmatomas caused by neurofibromatosis.
+Retinal hamartomas caused by TSC look the same as retinal hamartomas caused by neurofibromatosis.

-These are benign lesions like retinal harmartomas, and involve the optic nerve.
+These are benign lesions like retinal hamartomas, and involve the optic nerve.

 In rare cases, facial angiofibromas can grow on the eyelids and may impact vision.
 For more information on treatment of angiofibromas, see information on skin signs of TSC